bartosz-dude/folder-scopes/README.md

 - Scope file view to a specific folder
 - Hide files and folders in a scope
 - `Root` scope allows you to always see unscoped file view
+- each root in multi-root workspace has its own scoping and file hiding
 - Saves defined scopes in `settings.json` in `.vscode` to work with source control

 ## How to use